mercadolibre/chico/README.md

 ```
             _autocomplete.scss
-            `– _autocomplete-variables.scss  # Local component only variables
+            `– _autocomplete-variables.scss  # Local component's only variables
 ```

-In the example, the first Sass (_autocomplete.scss) invokes the Sass file in a folder (_autocomplete-variables-ml.scss ) and includes the extra custom propieties on the component.
+In the example, the first Sass file (_autocomplete.scss) imports the Sass file from the same folder (_autocomplete-variables.scss ) and includes the extra custom properties on the component.

 ### How to create a new skin